Silarn/EDMC-Pioneer/README.md

 value.
 Finally, the overall current (based on scan and map status) and maximum (if fully mapped) values are displayed at the bottom of the pane.

 Finally, as a recent addition, Pioneer will also display a list of any unmapped bodies with biological signals with the number of signals included.
-(I may distance to this display.)
+(I may add distance to this display.)

 ## Requirements
 * EDMC version 5 and above